 Baby slings aren't the only baby-carrying options.
-The more traditional style baby carrier provides more back support and backpack carriers are great for long walks or hiking.
-You can check our guide to the variety of carriers available or see our picks of best baby carriers and best baby carriers backpacks.
-If however, you've decided on a sling, then scroll down to see our 6 picks for the best sling carrier.
+The traditional-style baby carrier provides more back support and backpack carriers are great for long walks or hiking.
+You can check out our picks of best baby carriers and best baby carrier backpacks.
+If you've decided on a sling, then scroll down to see our top picks for the best baby slings:

+Winner of the 2020 Gold Best Baby Carrier/Sling M&B Award.
 This is the ideal everyday wrap which is made with a flexible and comfortable fabric.
 With this carrier wrap, you will be able to keep your baby safe and secure all day long.
 It comes in one size fits all and is designed to carry up to 35lbs.
 You and your baby will be happy with this choice.
-You can also read the full review about this winner baby carrier wrap.

-This sling is different from the other ones in this list, as its wrap-styled.
-It's easy to use in different positions and for different baby sizes/ages.
-As it only fits one size, you can't really share with another person of a vastly different size to you, but the advantages of this baby sling put it on the top of best-sellers.
+This sling is different from the other ones in this list, as it is sized (rather than a one-size-fits-all design like many others).
+It's easy to use in different positions and for different ages.
+The only drawback is that you can't really share it with your partner if they're a different body size to you.

 This is a multi-use wrap sling which works when your little one is a baby and later when they get to the toddler stage.
 You can only carry the baby in one position with this but with well-distributed weight that is even across the back and shoulders.
 It's highly recommended for newborns and for mums after a C-section.